-With sales of new electric and plug-in hybrid vehicles doubling last year the AA and Chargemaster, the UK's leading provider of charging infrastructure, have joined forces to help drivers make the most of the EV revolution.
+With sales of new electric and plug-in hybrid vehicles doubling last year, the AA is keen to encourage the uptake of EVs and to develop partnerships to help develop and maintain infrastructure, training and servicing to help drivers make the most of the EV revolution.

 To help bust a few of those myths, I'm going to be living with a number of different EVs over the next few months – using them for work and pleasure – and blogging here about my experiences.

-With my initials, you could say I'm the right man for the job – Edmund
+With my initials, EVK, you could say I'm the right man for the job – Edmund

 Read my latest blogs